 Man Singh was a mighty general.

 But of all Akbar’s Nine Jewels, people’s favorite was his Minister – or Wazir – Birbal.
 Birbal was the clever, the generous, and the just.
-Now that we have learnt about Akbar let’s focus on birbal – who were Akbar and Birbal?
+Now that we have learned about Akbar let’s focus on Birbal – who was Akbar and Birbal?

 BIRBAL – THE BRAIN